yoko-vicky/MyFavoriteMovies/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Show your support
+## Support

-Give a ⭐️ if you like this project!
+If you like this project, please consider giving it a star!

 <!-- ## License